launchdarkly/launchpad-ui/CONTRIBUTING.md

 #### Submitting A Bug Report

-- Confirm whether or not the issue was present in the equivalent component in Gonfalon.
-This helps us understand if we introduced the problem or if we inherited it when migrating Gonfalon components to Launchpad.
-- Determine which package the issue should be reported in..
+- Determine which package the issue should be reported in.
 - Perform a cursory search in our [bug issues](https://github.com/launchdarkly/launchpad-ui/issues?q=label%3Abug+) to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.
 - [File a bug issue](https://github.com/launchdarkly/launchpad-ui/issues/new?assignees=&labels=&template=bug_report.md&title=) and describe in detail how to reproduce the issue.
 Screenshots or video are always a big help!